Big Streamers For Big Ontario Pike

 number3

 There is no doubt that pike and the colour chartreuse have a hate-on for each other!
 Pike LOVE to destroy anything in that colour, be it conventional fishing or fly fishing.
-Bob Clouser’s development of the Clouser Minnow is a staple pattern for every fly box or any angler fishing in freshwater or salt.
+Bob Clouser’s development of the Clouser Minnow is a staple pattern for every fly box or any angler fishing in freshwater or saltwater.
 They simply work.
-That pattern combined with the color chartreuse is deadly on northern pike.
+That pattern, combined with the colour chartreuse, is deadly on northern pike.
 Size does matter as well with respect to Clouser Minnows, and we prefer larger flies for big pike.
-A bonus of the Clouser Minnow is its single hook is often very easy to remove from the toothy jaws of a pike.
+A bonus of the Clouser Minnow is that its single hook is often very easy to remove from the toothy jaws of a pike.

 number2